plule/minitel/README.md

 This crate is a sample app that can be built into a websocket server or an embedded ESP32 plugged on the minitel serial port.

+### TCP Socket

+Creates a simple TCP listener.

+`cargo run -p minitel-app-example --features tcp -- 0.0.0.0:3000`

+### Axum WebSocket

+Creates a web server serving a minitel websocket on `/ws`.

-Building for a websocket server: `cargo build -p minitel-app-example --features axum`.
+`cargo run -p minitel-app-example --features axum -- 0.0.0.0:3000`.

+### ESP32

+Creates a firmware running on ESP32, assuming the same pinout as the [iodeo dongle](https://www.tindie.com/products/iodeo/minitel-esp32-dongle/).

-Building for ESP32: `cargo +esp --config minitel-app-example/cargo-config-esp.toml build -p minitel-app-example --features=esp`.
+`cargo +esp --config minitel-app-example/cargo-config-esp.toml run -p minitel-app-example --features=esp -- --monitor`.

 Targetting an ESP32 requires to have [setup an environment ready for ESP32 using the standard library](https://docs.esp-rs.org/book/introduction.html).

 ## Ratatui integration